Type 2 Diabetes Overview

 More and more children are being diagnosed with type 2 diabetes.
-Find out about type 2 diabetes symptoms in children, the diagnosis, and the treatment in WebMD's article on type 2 diabetes in childhood.
+Find out about type 2 diabetes symptoms in children, the diagnosis, and the treatment of type 2 diabetes in childhood.
 If your child is at risk for childhood diabetes, it’s important to learn specific self-care tips to help prevent diabetes.

-For more detail, see WebMD's article Type 2 Diabetes in Children.
+For more detail, see Type 2 Diabetes in Children.

 Who Gets Type 2 Diabetes?

 Anyone can get type 2 diabetes.
-However, those at highest risk for the disease are those who
+But those at highest risk for the disease are those who:

 - Are over 45